 Since Ninh Binh was the filming location for the famous movie “Kong: Skull Island”, it’s such an unnecessary thing to mention how beautiful and dramatic the landscape of Ninh Binh is.
 Recognized by UNESCO as a natural AND cultural world heritage, Ninh Binh is a place where the drastic beauties of karst formations meet the idyll of floating paddy fields and visitors must go on an expedition to visit the well-hidden and sacred temples.
 With immense beauties in culture and nature, there’re a lot of things to do in Ninh Binh Vietnam, of which some shouldn’t be missed such as boat ride, caving and visit Bai Dinh pagoda.
-Our article will show you in details what to do for your trip to Ninh Binh and how to get the most of it.
+Vietnam Shore Excursions will show you in details what to do for your trip to Ninh Binh and how to get the most of it.

 TOP THINGS TO DO IN NINH BINH IN 2020

 Trang An is the top attraction in Ninh Binh which you can visit first or later but never should skip, for whatever reason.
 Being a complex of ecotourism zone with a various system of limestone cliffs and karst caves, Trang An boasts bountifulness of biology and geographical diversity.

 There are hundreds of limestone islands, islets and river caves constructing by Sao Khe and Ngo Dong rivers.
 Some of them you can’t miss: Dia Linh cave, Sinh Duoc cave and May cave.
 Each cave is different in beauty and has its own legend.
 Dark Cave has wide and narrow parts while Light Cave is adorned with magnificent sparkling stalactites.